nweaver-blockchain/blockchain-names/gns.md

 The result is that although the global cryptographic namespace is consistent among all clients, any fully human readable names will be inconsistent unless all users use a common source for their pet names.
-The GNU Name System’s GNUnet Assigned Numbers Authority (GANA) offers a first-come, first-served mapping for mapping human-readable subdomains in an `.alt` pet-named GNS to zTLDs.
+The GNU Name System's GNUnet Assigned Numbers Authority (GANA) offers a first-come, first-served mapping for mapping human-readable subdomains in an `.alt` pet-named GNS to zTLDs.

+Note that although GNU Name System could be used to create a globally consistent, human readable namespace in the same manner that DNS does, by having a common root of trust that effectively everyone agrees to use, doing so would require the creation of a central authority.
+The use of a central authority runs counter to the decentralization and censorship-resistant goals of GNS.

 **Cryptographic Primitives:** The primary cryptographic primitives are based on public key operations, although there are some special